The Azure AD Connector provides Single Sign On access for your users on Tradecloud.

 To allow users from external organizations (like other Azure AD directories) choose the appropriate multitenant option.
 Multitenant options include the following: Accounts in any organizational directory (Any Azure AD directory - Multitenant).

-During this process, Microsoft generates an Application (client) ID for the application; you can find this on the app's Overview screen.
-Make note of this value.
+During the registration process, Microsoft generates an Application (client) ID; you can find this on the app's Overview screen.
+Take note of this value.

 To add permissions, see Microsoft's Quickstart: Configure a client application to access web APIs - Add permissions to access web APIs.

-You will need to configure permissions for the Microsoft Graph API.
+You will need to configure OpenID permissions for the Microsoft Graph API.

 While setting up your permissions, configure the following settings:

-Send client id and client secret using a secure email or a secure link to Tradecloud so that one of the engineers can configure SSO for you.
+Send client id and tenant id to Tradecloud so that one of the engineers can configure SSO for you.